Nutzzz/SpinnakerAdventure/README.md

 ### MSX ports

 Finally there's the Spanish-only remakes for MSX of all 8 games published by a different company, Idealogic.
-The art was redrawn (or in some cases recaptured from photos).
+The art was redrawn (or in some cases captured from photos).
 I'm not sure whether it's a different engine altogether.

 I find it difficult to test these; the parser is hard enough to deal with when you're fluent in the language.
 Trying to use Google Translate as an intermediary is quite painful!